List of Walker, Texas Ranger episodes

 The following is a list of episodes from the American television series Walker, Texas Ranger.
 A total of 203 episodes aired from April 21, 1993, to May 19, 2001.

-Although some sources identify the first four episodes aired at the end of the 1992–1993 television season, as the first season (making nine seasons in the series overall), those episodes are included in the Season 1 (1993–94) DVD release and are not acknowledged as a separate season.
+The original broadcast of the series had the first four episodes that aired at the end of the 1992–1993 television season as season 1, and subsequently identified the remaining seasons as 2–9.
+Despite this, the DVDs combine the first two seasons as season 1, not distinguishing the first four episodes as a separate season.